 T.R.
 Williams only attended Southern Methodist University for two years.
 But during those two years, he made friendships that have lasted for fifty years.

 Living in Dallas since he graduated from SMU, Williams has attended hundreds of SMU home football and basketball games since 1967.
-Williams is currently both a football and basketball season ticket holder and has been for many years.
+He was a season ticket holder in both football and basketball for many years.

 Through his SMU connections, Williams met Joe Redwine Patterson, 1947 SMU Head Cheerleader, who was proclaimed by the SMU Daily Campus in 2016, as SMU’s biggest fan of the past century.
 Inspired by Patterson’s stories and tales of SMU, Williams was motivated to write, “Glory on the Hilltop – The Story of the 1947 SMU Football Season.”